CCMMMA/wp-meteouniparthenope-plugin/README.md

 # Installation
 Create the directory in which you will download the repository.

 Download the repository and run the `docker-compose` file with `docker-compose up`, it will create a WordPress container.
-At the end it will create a `wp_data` directory.
+At the end it will create a `wp_data` directory (NOTE: make sure to change the values inside the `.env` files with your own)

 When the container is ready, open your browser and search `localhost:8000`, then follow the steps for configure the WordPress site.